lorenzo-rovigatti/be-lazy/be-lazy.md

 the process of setting up the graph style for every single plot they need to prepare.
 Fortunately, xmgrace provides an easy way out:

--   take an empty `agr` file and edit its style to suit your needs
+-   Take an empty `agr` file and edit its style to suit your needs.
--   name it `Default.agr` and place it in the `~/.grace/templates/` folder.
-Note that it might be necessary to create the folder beforehand
+-   Name it `Default.agr` and place it in the `~/.grace/templates/` folder.
+Note that it might be necessary to create the folder beforehand.

 My actual `Default.agr`, which can be used as a starting point to make your own custom style, is included in the `misc` folder.